 Completing missions moves the story along, but between missions, players can switch between characters on the fly and have free reign to explore and play with the environment and the non-player characters (NPC) who inhabit it.

 Assemble garages full of tricked-out rides, visit cinemas or strip clubs, access an in-game internet where you can use your ill-gotten funds to invest in an ongoing stock-market mini-game.
 The possibilities are nearly limitless, but also usually “moral-less.”
 Customizing and unlocking character outfits, accessories, weapons, and tattoos all go into the open-world gameplay style.

-One of the best third-person shooter games out there, Grand Theft Auto V’s gameplay is now a time-tested recipe for fun; hopping between character control and any on-screen vehicle.
+One of the top 3rd person shooter games out there, Grand Theft Auto V’s gameplay is now a time-tested recipe for fun; hopping between character control and any on-screen vehicle.
 GTA defined and set the stage for the “sandbox” style of gameplay and the revamped version of GTAV makes it that much prettier to look at.
 Others have provided variations on the same general theme, but GTA is the granddaddy of the genre for a reason.

 Continued, unstructured (or self-structured) playability has been the hallmark of the GTA experience.
 The Online mode takes this same enjoyable - but lonely - experience and mechanics, and provides an ongoing multiplayer funhouse of content and experience.

 Suggested rig for this game: Get the full 4K experience of GTA with the HP OMEN Obelisk desktop PC, which is engineered for gaming performance.
 It’s configurable up to a speedy 8-core Intel Core i9-9900K processor with liquid cooling.
 Up to an NVIDIA GeForce RTX 2080 Ti (with 11GB dedicated GDDR6 vRAM) provides real-time ray-tracing technologies for immersive, hyper-realistic graphics.